Part 2 – Ideas and Concepts

 All writing starts with a simple idea.

-One of the key tools you require as a writer, whether you intend to do it on a full-time or part-time basis, is a method to record your ideas.
-There is no way of knowing where or when that best-selling idea will push through all the other sparks of genius your imagination will throw at you.
+One of the key tools you require as a writer is a method to record your ideas.
+There is no way of knowing where or when that best-selling idea will push through.
+Other sparks of genius from you imagination will rise to the surface.
 You have to be ready to get it down on paper (or digital Notepad) as soon as it presents itself.

 - You could overhear a conversation on a train or a bus.